apiaryio/dredd-hooks-ruby/README.md

 ### API

-The `DreddHooks::Methods` module provides the following methods to be used with [transaction names][doc-names].
+The `DreddHooks::Methods` module provides the following methods to be used with [transaction names][doc-names]:

 - `before`
 - `after`